-1 About this privacy notice
+1. About this privacy notice

-This privacy notice relates to the National Booking Service which is provided by NHS Digital to enable members of the public in England to book coronavirus vaccinations.
-This service is referred to in this document as the 'Service'.
+This privacy notice relates to the National Booking Service, which NHS Digital provides.
+It enables members of the public in England to book online appointments for coronavirus and flu vaccinations and book Overseas vaccination evidence check appointments.

-2 The Service and who we are
+2. The Service and who we are

 The Service allows you to:

-The Health and Social Care Information Centre, known as NHS Digital, operate the Service.
+The Health and Social Care Information Centre, known as NHS Digital, operates the Service.
 NHS Digital was set up under the Health and Social Care Act 2012 (2012 Act) and is part of the NHS in England.
 We securely collect, analyse, and share information to improve health and social care services.
 Find out more about NHS Digital.

-- GDPR Article 6(1)(c) - the processing is necessary to comply with a legal obligation to which the controller is subject
+- UK GDPR Article 6(1)(c) - the processing is necessary to comply with a legal obligation to which the controller is subject

-- GDPR Article 9(2)(i) – the processing is necessary for reasons of public interest in the area of public health
+- UK GDPR Article 9(2)(i) – the processing is necessary for reasons of public interest in the area of public health

 - Data Protection Act 2018 – Schedule 1, Part 1, (2) (2) (f) – health or social care purposes

-4 How we use your personal information and why
+4. How we use your personal information and why

 4.1 Checking your identity